modernben/forge-docs/1.0/servers/nginx-templates.md

 :::warning Broken Nginx Templates May Cause Downtime

-Nginx templates that are not valid will prevent Nginx from properly working and your existing sites may stop responding if they are not configured correctly.
+Nginx templates that are not valid will prevent Nginx from properly working and your existing sites may stop responding.
 :::

 ## Creating Templates

 You may create your own Nginx templates from within the server's dashboard.
-When creating a new template, you need to provide a name and the content.
-Forge will provide you with the default template that you may alter as required.
+When creating a new template, you need to provide a template name and the template's content.
+Forge will provide the default template that you may alter as required.

 :::tip TLSv1.3

-Although the default template does not show TLSv1.3, Forge will automatically update a site to support it if the server is able to do so.
+Although the default template does not show support for TLSv1.3, Forge will automatically update a site to support it if the server is able to do so.
 :::

 ### Template Variables

-Forge provides several variables that can be used within your templates to dynamically alter the content for new sites.
+Forge provides several variables that can be used within your templates to dynamically alter the content for new sites:

 | Variable | Description |
 | -------- | ----------- |